 The wading pool we built is a luxury for these kids.
 What joy it brings them to take a dip on a sunny day.

-In Cambodia 300,000 young women work in the clothing factories.
-Far from the watchful eyes of their parents in their home villages they are sometimes seduced, raped or propositioned by their bosses.
-If they become pregnant they sometimes seek to have an abortion.
-Place of Rescue is responding to the needs of mother and baby by providing a safe haven where they can stay until the baby is born and where they can receive love and support.
+Place of Rescue is responding to the need to young women, who have been in a relationship with a boy but when they got pregnant, they were abandoned.
+We care for mother and baby by providing a safe haven where the mother can stay until the baby is born and where where they can receive love and support.
 When the babies are born the mothers can keep them or leave them here for us to raise.

 Here the children can read books in Khmer and English, do their homework, work at computers or play educational games.
 Saturday evenings the older children watch movies here.